US judge temporarily blocks Trump's travel ban nationwide

 Robart disagreed, and rejected a request from Bennett for an immediate stay of his order.

-The State Department said Friday that Trump's order cancelled visas for up to 60,000 foreigners from the seven majority-Muslim countries.
-That figure contradicts a statement from a Justice Department lawyer on the same day during a court hearing in Virginia about the ban.
-The lawyer in that case said about 100,000 visas had been revoked.
+The State Department said Friday that Trump's order canceled visas for up to 60,000 foreigners from the seven majority-Muslim countries, contradicting a Justice Department lawyer who said Friday that about 100,000 visas had been revoked.

 The State Department clarified that the higher figure includes diplomatic and other visas that were actually exempted from the travel ban, as well as expired visas.

-Washington-based businesses Amazon, Expedia and Microsoft support the state's efforts.
-They say it's hurting their operations, too.

-Associated Press reporters Alicia A. Caldwell and Matthew Lee contributed from Washington.
+Associated Press writers Alicia A. Caldwell and Matthew Lee in Washington, Susannah George in Baghdad, Hamza Hendawi in Cairo and Adam Schreck in Dubai, United Arab Emirates contributed to this report.

 Comments